fenago/puppet-course/quickstart/md/Lab_5.md

 The `*` character, cheerfully named the
-**attribute splat operator**, tells Puppet to treat the specified hash as a list of attribute-value pairs to []{#id192 .indexterm}apply to the resource.
+**attribute splat operator**, tells Puppet to treat the specified hash as a list of attribute-value pairs to apply to the resource.
 This is exactly equivalent to specifying the same attributes directly, as in the following example:

 ```